-You will be recommended to take this medicine alongside a low cholesterol diet and active lifestyle.
+You will be recommended to take Fluvastatin alongside a low cholesterol diet and active lifestyle.
 It can be taken before or after eating, with a glass of water.

 Possible Side Effects of Fluvastatin:

-All medicines come with risks of side effects; however, the chances of suffering from these are low.
-If you think you are experiencing side effects from taking Fluvastatin and are worried, contact your doctor or pharmacist.
-If your symptoms appear more severe seek immediate medical assistance.
+All medicines come with risks of adverse effects; however, the chances of suffering from these are low.
+If you think you are experiencing adverse effects from taking Fluvastatin and are worried, contact your doctor or pharmacist.
+If your symptoms appear more severe, seek immediate medical assistance.